WisconsinRobotics/NetworkFirmwareUpdateRPi/README.md

 NetworkFirmwareUpdateRPi/rpi_server/app/routes.py is our main flask file.
 This is where we specify responses to different urls and where POST requests are handled
 NetworkFirmwareUpdateRPi/rpi_server/app/templates/index.html is the html file of our homepage

+**To check if you have all the libraries installed on Linux:**

+1. Navigate to the /NetworkFirmwareUpdate directory and run: "sh installation.sh"

 **To Set Up Flask with Python 3 on Linux:**
 1. Run the following commands to set up Python 3:
     >sudo apt-get update